moayad-star/stepsy/TRICKS.md

 ## Step Goal Reached Notification

 Enable a notification to be alerted when you reach your custom daily step goal.
-You can set your target step count and get notified as soon as it's achieved—perfect for focused sessions like walking pad workouts or structured training goals.
+You can set your target step count and get notified as soon as it's achieved, which is perfect for focused sessions like walking pad workouts or structured training goals.

 To enable or disable this feature, go to **Three-dot menu › Achievements**.